Unravelling the non-classicality role in Gaussian heat engines

 \section{Quantum heat engines}

-Here, we will show how the classicality function can be employed to investigate the performance of heat engines with a single-bosonic mode as the working substance by studying the appropriate cycles.
-The first is inspired in the Otto cycle, where the squeezing parameter of the single-mode is modulated.
-In this protocol, the classicality of the system is increased during its interaction with the squeezed thermal bath.
-To understand how the non-classicality affects thermodynamic quantities, we also considered a second cycle, where instead of keeping fixed the squeezing parameter while the system interacts with the squeezed thermal bath, the classicality is kept constant.
-Finally, the efficiency of both cycles is computed and analysed.
+We now turn our attention to investigating the performance of a heat engine that operates in two different cycles.
+The first is an Otto cycle with isentropic strokes corresponding to a modulation of the squeezing parameter.
+In this cycle, the classicality of the system increases during its interaction with the squeezed thermal bath since the work parameter (squeezing) is kept constant and the temperature increases.
+To understand how the degree of non-classicality affects the performance of the heat engine, we will also consider a second cycle, where instead of keeping a fixed squeezing parameter during the isothermal process, the classicality is maintained constant so that we can analyse the trade-off between the degree of non-classicality and the efficiency of the thermodynamic protocol.